 How It Is Done

-- You start collecting your urine in the morning.
 When you first get up, empty your bladder but do not save this urine.
-Write down the time that you urinated to mark the beginning of your 24-hour collection period.
+Write

 in the refrigerator for the 24 hours.

 final time at or just before the end of the 24-hour period.
 Add this urine to

 pubic hair, stool (feces), menstrual blood, or other foreign matter in the

 How It Feels

 hormone cortisol in a 24-hour sample of urine.

-The normal values listed here—called a reference range—are just a guide.
-These ranges vary from lab to lab, and your lab may have a different range for what's normal.
-Your lab report should contain the range your lab uses.
+These numbers are just a guide.
+The range for "normal" varies from lab to lab.
+Your lab may have a different range.
+Your lab report should show what range your lab uses for "normal."
 Also, your doctor will evaluate your results based on your health and other factors.
-This means that a value that falls outside the normal values listed here may still be normal for you or your lab.
+So a number that is outside the normal range here may still be normal for you.

 Cortisol level in a 24-hour urine sample

 micrograms (mcg) or less than 276

 5–55 mcg or 14–152

 2–27 mcg or 5–75 nmol